razorpay/blade/packages/blade/src/components/FileUpload/_decisions/decisions.md

    */
   name?: string;
   /**
-   * Default list of files that have been uploaded, useful when the component is uncontrolled */ defaultFileList?: BladeFileList;
-  /**
    * List of files that have been selected/uploaded, useful when the component is controlled */ fileList?: BladeFileList;